 Another way to differentiate between a person is being frugal or cheap is how they assess their overall money situation and lifestyle.

 One of the habits of frugal people is that they tend to look at the entire picture.
 They take into account their budget, spending and lifestyle as a whole.
-In order to get the big picture, they create a plan and analyze their overall goals – and their long-term quality of life is a major factor when determining both.
+In order to get the big picture, they create a plan and analyze their overall goals – both long term and short term goals.
+Plus, their long-term quality of life is a major factor when determining said goals.

 Cheap people, however, are intensely focused on the here and now.
-They often try to find financial shortcuts and sometimes struggle to see the longevity of their situation.
+One of the signs of a cheap person is that they often try to find financial shortcuts and sometimes struggle to see the longevity of their situation.
 More important, however, is that they do not consider how their stringent money goals might diminish their overall quality of life.

 One example of this is buying a car.

 A frugal person, who doesn’t have enough money for a car, will make a long-term plan for purchasing a car.
-In the short-term, they might need to take the bus or hitch a ride with a co-worker – all while saving up for an affordable and reliable used car.
+In the short-term, they might need to use a car alternative – like taking the bus or hitching a ride with a co-worker – all while saving up for an affordable and reliable used car.